maxamillion32/gift-registry/readme.txt

 == Upgrade Notice ==

-= 1.7.1 =
+= 1.7.2 =
-Fixes issue where apostrophes in description may cause blank items on cart page.
-All users are advised to update immediately.
+Fixes issue that may prevent gifts from logged-out guests from completing